Grandstand (TV programme): Summer phase TV schedule format

+† This date was the Canadian Grand Prix, so qualifying would not have taken place.

 Sunday Grandstand

 A Sunday edition, named Sunday Grandstand, launched in 1981 and was broadcast on BBC2, although a few Sunday editions of Grandstand had been broadcast on BBC1 in 1978, 1979 and 1980.
-Its on-air time was a later five-hour slot, so as to be able to provide coverage of the conclusion of the Sunday League Cricket matches which were carried over from the previous afternoon-long cricket match which had been part of BBC2's summer Sunday schedule since 1965.
+Its on-air time was a later five-hour slot, so as to be able to provide coverage of the conclusion of the Sunday League cricket matches which were carried over from the previous afternoon-long cricket match which had been part of BBC2's summer Sunday schedule since 1965 along with live coverage of Formula 1 Grand Prix motor racing.
 The 13:55 to 18:50 slot remained in place from the programme's launch until the end of the 1980s, after which the broadcast hours started to become more varied.

 Until 1998, the Sunday edition was usually only broadcast during the summer months, although there were exceptions, such as a special edition in January 1995 to cover a Regal Trophy semi-final.
 However, from February 1998 Sunday Grandstand became a year-round programme, incorporating the Ski Sunday and Rugby Special programmes.